potados99/8-bit-elementary-cpu/README.md

 Yep.
 Sorry but this is all I can do.

-But I took lots of efforts making it BEAUTIFUL.
+But I took some time making it BEAUTIFUL.

 It's not like real architecture, not fast, not functionable and more and more...